Introduction to Thermal Metal Spraying

 Arc

-Arc spraying equipment is potentially dangerous simply because of the use of high voltage electricity.
+Arc spraying equipment is potentially hazardous due to the use of high-voltage electricity.

 In itself, the equipment is designed and built generally to be totally safe.
-The potential danger arises when the equipment is not maintained properly or when the operator is untrained in the setting up or handling.
+The potential danger arises when the equipment is not maintained correctly or when the operator is untrained in setting up or handling.

 Arc